Sri Lanka gives workers an extra day off to grow food

 Under the freshly sanctioned proposal, the Sri Lankan cabinet has allowed public sector workers to be given leave every Friday for the next three months.

-"It seems appropriate to grant government officials leave of one working day... to engage in agricultural activities in their backyards or elsewhere as a solution to the food shortage that is expected," the government information office said.
+“It seems appropriate to grant government officials leave of one working day... to engage in agricultural activities in their back yards or elsewhere as a solution to the food shortage that is expected,” the government information office said.

-The administration has noted that the shortage of fuel in the country strained civilians from commuting to work and has also asked the people to farm.
+The administration has noted that the shortage of fuel in the country has prevented some civilians from commuting to work and it has also asked the people to farm.

-This comes at a time when Sri Lanka is limping back from its worst-ever financial crisis post independence and prepares to rebuild the economy battered by chronic fuel and food shortage that brought millions on the streets last month.
+This comes at a time when Sri Lanka is limping back from its worst-ever financial crisis post-independence and prepares to rebuild an economy battered by chronic fuel and food shortages that brought millions onto the streets last month.

-The food inflation rose to 57 per cent in April after Sri Lanka was hit by currency depreciation, spiking global commodity prices and the initial ban on chemical fertiliser which was overturned.
+Food inflation rates rose to 57 per cent in April after Sri Lanka was hit by currency depreciation, spiking global commodity prices, and a ban on chemical fertiliser, which was then overturned.

-About one million people constitute Sri Lanka’s public sector in a country marred by a foreign exchange shortage and struggle to pay off its debts globally for critical imports of fuel, food and medicine.
+Around one million people constitute Sri Lanka’s public sector in a country marred by a foreign exchange shortage and the struggle to pay off global debts for critical imports of fuel, food and medicine.

-Even as the political stability returned in the country after Ranil Wickremesinghe returned to helm the prime ministership in May, bringing the simmering protests across the country to a halt, the civilians are still struggling to cope with the financial crisis.
+Even as political stability returned in the country after Ranil Wickremesinghe returned to the premiership in May, bringing the simmering protests across the country to a halt, civilians are still struggling to cope with the financial crisis.

-Several of the 22 million people in the country are still queuing up outside fuel stations for hours and have to endure poor power connection for months.
+Many of the 22 million people in the country are still queuing up outside fuel stations for hours and have had to endure poor power connections for months.

-A delegation of the International Monetary Fund is expected in Colombo next week on 20 June as the administration prepares to hold talks on a bailout package.
+A delegation of the International Monetary Fund is expected in Colombo next week as the administration prepares to hold talks on a bailout package.

-Alongside, the West has also offered help after Sri Lanka said it will be forced to use Russian oil.
+Meanwhile, the west has also offered help after Sri Lanka said it would be forced to use Russian oil.

 Mr Wickremesinghe, also serving as Sri Lanka’s finance minister, said he would first look to other sources, but would not stop the country from buying more crude from Moscow.